Stelis

-Stelis, or leach orchids, is a large genus of orchids, with perhaps 500 species.
+Stelis, or leach orchids, are a large genus of orchids, with 1339 accepted species.
 The generic name Stelis is the Greek word for 'mistletoe', referring to the epiphytic habit of these species.
 These mainly epiphytic (rarely lithophytic) plants are widely distributed throughout much of South America, Central America, Mexico, the West Indies and Florida.

 Stelis is abbreviated Ste. in the horticultural trade.

 Many of the older species were named by Lindley, Ruiz & Pavon and Reichenbach, while many of the recent species were named by Carlyle A. Luer.
 An orchid of the genus Stelis was probably the first American orchid ever to be brought to Europe.
 An herbarium specimen was depicted in 1591 in Tabernaemontanus' herbal book.

 Description

 A single oblanceolate leaf develops from narrow, leathery outgrowths from a creeping stem.

 Most species grow long, dense racemes of small to minute flower in diverse shades of white.
 Other colors are rare.
 These flowers are photosensitive, only opening in the sunlight.
 Some close completely at night.